microsoft/vscode-wiki/Issue-Tracking.md

 **Notice** labels are copied to another repository, therefore when moving an issue to a repository owned by another team we should remove our custom labels.

+# Consistent labels across vscode repositories

+VS Code consists of multiple repositories and we should use consistent work flows and labels across all our repositories.

+To establish consistent labels across all our repositories use the [Label Manager](http://www.dorukdestan.com/github-label-manager/) tool.